ivogeorg/cpe-microbit-project/README.md

 ## 8. Demo

-*Briefly record the results of the in-class demo.*
+*Briefly report on the results of the in-class demo.*

 ## 9. Summary